 - Y1-6 classes run from 9am-3pm

 - Y7-13 classes run from 9am-3pm except for Wednesday when students finish at 2pm.

 With no supervision before 8am and the building locked, it is extremely important to ensure that your child does not arrive at school before 8am or come to school before 8.30am without supervision.
 We do not believe that this is a safe option for any of our students.

 With around 670 students expected to arrive at school each day, we want to staggered the arrival of our students as much as possible.
 We therefore encourage,

 - Y7-13 families to have their child arrive anywhere from 8.30am-8.40am each day.

 - Y1-6 families are encouraged to arrive at school between 8.00am and 9am each day.
 Please note that we expect the busiest drop off time to be 8.50am.
 If you can arrive earlier than this, we would appreciate it.

 Y1-6 students will not be allowed to leave the building without being collected by a parent/ caregiver.

 We strongly encourage our families to use the cities extensive bus network to get to school.
 The school is located within a 3 minute walk of the bus exchange.
 The advantages of taking the bus to Ao Tawhiti Unlimited Discovery include

-- not having to worry about car parking (finding a park in the CBD can be tricky and there is also the cost of the park)
+- not having to worry about car parking (finding a park in the CBD can be tricky and potentially costly)